alacasta/gpu-SAC/README.md

 ## Building Instructions

-You can use GNU Make with the Makefile rules to build the solution. **Note** You can choose wether compiling a CPU or GPU solution by modifying the following flag in the Makefile
+You can use GNU Make with the Makefile rules to build the solution. **Note** You can choose whether compiling a CPU or GPU solution by modifying the following flag in the Makefile

 ```Makefile
 #################################################################